worldcerts/verify/README.md

 ### OpencertsRegistryVerifier

-`OpencertsRegistryVerifier` is a new verifier specific to [Opencerts](https://opencerts.io) documents:
+`OpencertsRegistryVerifier` is a new verifier specific to [Worldcerts](https://worldcerts.com) documents:

 -   it ensures document `ISSUER_IDENTITY` and works closely with `OpenAttestationDnsTxt` verifier (see `isValid` below)
--   it returns a `VALID` fragment if at least one of the issuer is in [Opencerts registry](https://opencerts.io/static/registry.json)
+-   it returns a `VALID` fragment if at least one of the issuer is in [Worldcerts registry](https://worldcerts.com/static/registry.json)
 -   it returns a `SKIPPED` fragment if none of the issuers is in the registry.

 ### isValid